Akuli/porcupine/README.md

 If it still doesn't work, [let me know by creating an issue on GitHub](http://github.com/Akuli/porcupine/issues/new).

+### Is Porcupine written in Porcupine?

+Yes.
+I wrote the very first version in `nano`, but Porcupine has changed a lot since.

 ### Why not use editor X?
 Because Porcupine is better.